 Many pregnant women and girls are fleeing to Thailand, either because they have been abandoned by their partners, raped by military/ non-state armed actors, or forced into marriage at a young age.
-At a time when the defence of human rights has "collapsed" in Burma, and sexual violence is routinely deployed as a weapon of war, there is an urgent need for the provision of crisis support for victims of rape and conflict-related trauma.
-SWAN repeatedly emphasises the need to address the psychological consequences of the crisis:
+At a time when the defence of human rights has collapsed in Burma, and sexual violence is routinely deployed as a weapon of war, access to crisis support for victims of conflict-related trauma is needed as a matter of urgency.
+SWAN repeatedly emphasised the need to address the psychological consequences of the crisis: